chuntington/webpack-boilerplate/README.md

 # Webpack Boilerplate

-A simple Webpack setup utilizing modern features and frameworks for generating static web pages.
+A simple-ish Webpack setup utilizing modern features and frameworks for generating static web pages.

 For the **beehive**: